ttvd/houdini-geo-vox/README.md

 ## Building

-* Tested on OS X 10.11 / Windows and Houdini 15.
+* Tested on Windows and Houdini 17.5.
   * You would have to patch CMake file to get this building on Linux.
-* Define HOUDINI_VERSION env variable to be the version of Houdini 15 you wish to build against (for example "15.0.313").
+* Define HOUDINI_VERSION env variable to be the version of Houdini 17.5 you wish to build against (for example "17.5.360").
 * Alternatively, you can have HFS env variable defined (set when you source houdini_setup).
 * Generate build files from CMake for your favorite build system.
 For Windows builds use MSVC 2012.
 * Build the GEO Houdini dso (GEO_Vox.dylib or GEO_Vox.dll).
 * Place the dso in the appropriate Houdini dso folder.
-  * On OS X this would be /Users/your_username/Library/Preferences/houdini/15.0/dso/
-  * On Windows this would be C:\Users\your_username\Documents\houdini15.0\dso
+  * On Windows this would be C:\Users\your_username\Documents\houdini17.5\dso

 ## Usage